This viral video made its rounds on social media and made hundreds of moms and dads cry.

 To combat this, our kids have to score high in their individual subject papers.
 That is HIGH As (85% and above) and A-stars (92% and above).
 Overcoming this hurdle is no mean feat.
 Anyone working with our P6-ers will know that scoring these marks are not easy as the papers are very tough!!
 Read here for tips from school teachers to prepare for your PSLE.

 Going Beyond Grades To Nurture Resilience In Our Kids

-While we wait for our policy makers and educators to Go BEYOND Grades and look at better ways to build resilience in our kids, to reinforce a love for learning and a never give up attitude, here are 3 things YOU can do to nurture your child with these advice by the panel experts from MILO® Singapore’s discussion:
+While we wait for our policymakers and educators to Go BEYOND Grades and look at better ways to build resilience in our kids, to reinforce a love for learning and a never give up attitude, here are 3 things YOU can do to nurture your child with this advice by the panel experts from MILO® Singapore’s discussion: